Dr Christopher Crosbie

 An avid theatergoer, Dr. Crosbie focuses his classes in equal measure on the philosophical contexts and performative possibilities of early modern drama.

 "Shakespeare, Intention, and the Ethical Force of the Involuntary," The Routledge Companion to Shakespeare and Philosophy, ed.
-Craig Bourne and Emily Caddick Bourne (New York: Routledge, forthcoming).
+Craig Bourne and Emily Caddick Bourne (New York: Routledge, 2018).

 "Refashioning Fable through the Baconian Essay: De sapientia veterum and Mythologies of the Early Modern Natural Philosopher," The Essay: Forms and Transformations, ed.
 Dorothea Flothow, Sabine Coelsch-Foisner, and Markus Oppolzer (Heidelberg: Universitatsverlag Winter, 2017).